 Applying the grout

-Always use the same method of working to obtain uniform results.
-Either point the tiles or float the grout across.
-If sealed correctly the tiles should not be.
+One should always use the same method of working the grout to obtain a uniform result.
+We highly recommend floating the grout as it gives a far more uniform finish to the floor but it is also possible to point the grout as in finishing off a brick wall.
+If sealed correctly the tiles should not be porous and the work not too hard.
 Fill the tile joints with the grout paste using either a hard rubber float or squeegee without leaving voids or gaps.
 It is important to work the grout into the joints, ensuring there are no air bubbles.

 Remove any excess grout from the surface by drawing the float diagonally across the joints whilst the paste is still fresh.